akhikhl/multiproject-git-gradle/README.md

 run against some or all projects.
 Projects can be supplied with inter-project dependencies, so that particular order of assembly/testing/etc is guaranteed.

-Many thanks to the creators of gradle-git plugin ( https://github.com/ajoberstar/gradle-git ) for their excellent work, which made is multiproject-git-gradle possible and which is used by it.
+Many thanks to the creators of gradle-git plugin ( https://github.com/ajoberstar/gradle-git ) for their excellent work, which is used by multiproject-git-gradle.

 **Content of this document**